 We’ve already started the discussion about food allergies and sensitivities on this blog; if you haven’t read the overview article yet, you can find it here.
 If you’ve read that article, you have a nice foundation of knowledge about the difference between food allergies, food sensitivities, and food intolerances.
-You also know a bit more about the potential causes of your baby’s food issues, as well as the the likelihood that your baby will outgrow his food allergies or
+You also know a bit more about the potential causes of your baby’s food issues, as well as the likelihood that your baby will outgrow his food allergies or sensitivities.
+That’s

 It’s affects 6 million children in the U.S. It can be life-threatening.
 And it’s becoming more widespread.
 We’re talking about food allergies.
 Childhood food allergies are becoming a growing public health concern, mainly because rates of food allergies appear to be on the rise.
 That means that a growing number of parents have babies and toddlers who are struggling with food allergies.
 And it’s likely that some of you, our readers, are dealing with this very thing in your own homes.
 But

 We’ve talked already about what to do if you suspect that you’re feeding your baby too much solid food.
 But what if you have the opposite problem?
 What if no amount of coaxing or pleading or “here comes the airplane!” maneuvering can get your baby to eat a bite of food?
 What should you do if your baby flat-out refuses to eat solid food?
 Baby Refusing Solids?
 Don't Panic!
 First, don’t worry -- just because your baby hates solids right now definitely doesn’t mean he’ll hate them forever!